flaxandteal/dp-compose/cantabular-import/README.md

 You will need to run the `import-recipes` script in `dp-recipe-api` when first building the containers before running an import.

+Also make sure you have setup the `dp-cantabular-server` and `dp-cantabular-api-ext` services by running `make setup` in each of their root directories.

 # Bring Up Cantabular Import Services #

 `make start`